skysemone/PythonNotes/01_Lutz_Python/Ch4/Problems/Additional Problems.md

 # Additional Questions
 ### 1.)
 Using 'csv' similar to examples 1 and 2, read data1.txt into a nested list and print it out.

 ### 2.)
 Using 'csv', read data2.txt into a nested list of floats.
 If there is any data missing, a zero should be written.
-Letting L by the nested list,
+Letting L be the nested list,
 ```python
 >>>print(L)